"Over 80 years of scientific experience."

 Scientist Dr Shirota firmly believed that true health consists not just of physical fitness, but also requires good mental, social and cultural wellbeing – a view he expressed in Yakult’s corporate philosophy “We contribute to the health and happiness of people around the world through pursuit of excellence in life science in general and our research and experience in microorganisms in particular,” This philosophy shone through in the way that he set up the company, from the revolutionary Yakult Ladies system to a wide programme of corporate, cultural, academic and scientific sponsorships.

 History in a bottle

 After many years of painstaking research, scientist Dr Shirota succeeded in discovering a unique strain of bacteria, robust enough to survive in the intestines.
-He used this strain, Lactobacillus casei Shirota, to make a fermented milk drink – and so, in 1935, the first bottle of Yakult was produced.
+He used this strain, L. casei Shirota, to make a fermented milk drink – and so, in 1935, the first bottle of Yakult was produced.
 Initially, Dr Shirota simply handed out his revolutionary new drink to the local public.

 However, as word of the new product spread, demand surged – and in 1955, scientist Dr Shirota set up the Yakult Honsha Company in Japan.
 In that same year, he established the Yakult Central Institute which went on to continue this pioneering work, with scientists investigating the use of bacteria in food, cosmetic and pharmaceutical products.